AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 We can tell which way a user is panning by looking at the gesture property, **velocity**.
 Like translation, velocity has a value for both x and y components.
 If the **y component** of the velocity is a **positive** value, the user is **panning down**.
 If the **y component** is **negative**, the user is **panning** up.

-Since we are focusing on the user's **last** gesture movement, we will check for the velocity in the `.Ended` condition of our gesture state conditional statement.
+Since we are focusing on the user's **last** gesture movement, we will check for the velocity in the `.ended` condition of our gesture state conditional statement.

-- Get the velocity: `var velocity = sender.velocityInView(view)`.
+- Get the velocity: `let velocity = sender.velocity(in: view)`.
 [Pan Gesture Recognizer](https://guides.codepath.com/ios/Using-Gesture-Recognizers#example-2-pan-gesture-recognizer-1)
 - Define Instance variables to store the tray's position when it's "up" and "down" as well as the offset amount that the tray will move down when it is in it's down position.

 ```swift